- Round trip transfer from the Port of Piraeus and back

 Skip-the-Line-Access: The Acropolis

 Entrance tickets are not included in the tour fee and the ticket costs will be owed to the tour guide before the tour begins.
 We save you time by buying entrance tickets in advance so you can skip the lines.
 This service is provided at no extra cost.
-Note that children under 18 years old have free admission to the Acropolis and all the archaeological sites.

 Entering on the south slope of the Acropolis, you’ll encounter the Dionysus Sanctuary and Dionysus Theater before you walk up the slope leading to the Acropolis monuments.
 Panoramic views of the city will be perfect for photos.